UEFA EURO 2024 qualifying: What to look out for on Matchday 8 | European Qualifiers

 Article body

-The European Qualifiers for UEFA EURO 2024 continue on Sunday with plenty still to play for ahead of next summer's finals.
+October's instalment of the European Qualifiers for UEFA EURO 2024 conclude on Tuesday, with plenty still to play for ahead of next summer's finals.

-Here is a look at some of the highlights coming up on Matchday 8.
+Here is a look at some of the highlights coming up on the final day of Matchday 8.

 Sunday 15 October 2023